 Honors Program attorneys will participate in the many varied aspects of federal administrative practice as they relate to the FCC’s oversight of television, radio, cable, wireless, wireline, satellite, and other communications services and facilities.
-Participants will also benefit from a wide variety of learning experiences.
+Participants also will benefit from a wide variety of learning experiences.
 Attorneys at the FCC draft decisions in adjudicatory and rulemaking matters, work with internal and external constituencies to resolve complex policy issues before the agency, participate in international negotiations, represent the FCC in dealings with other government agencies, Congress and the private sector, and defend FCC decisions in the federal courts.

 All Honors Program participants will work at the FCC’s headquarters in Washington, DC and will be assigned to an agency bureau or office.
 Specific placements within the agency will be based on the participant’s interests and experience and the needs of the FCC.
 Participants may have the opportunity to rotate to a new assignment within the agency at the end of their first year.
-During their two years in the Honors Program, attorneys will also be afforded professional and educational opportunities designed specifically for Program participants.
+During their two years in the Honors Program, attorneys also will be afforded professional and educational opportunities designed specifically for Program participants.
 At the end of the two-year program, Honors Program attorneys will be eligible for consideration for continued employment at the FCC.

 Selection for the Honors Program is highly competitive.
-Before making a selection, the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or other extracurricular activities, and demonstrated interest in government service and/or the communications industry.
+Before making a selection, the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, and demonstrated interest in government service and/or the communications industry.
 Graduating students and judicial clerks with strong qualifications are encouraged to apply.

-Eligibility for Fall 2014
+Eligibility for Fall 2016

-You are eligible to apply during the fall application window for the 2014 Attorney Honors Program if you are a:
+You are eligible to apply during the fall application window for the 2016 Attorney Honors Program if you are a:

-- Graduate law student who will complete your course of study by the summer of 2014;
+- Graduate law student who will complete your course of study by the summer of 2016;

-- Federal, state, or municipal judicial clerk serving during the 2013-14 judicial term.
+- Federal, state, or municipal judicial clerk serving during the 2015-16 judicial term.

 How to Apply